Big brown bat

 Tadarida brasiliensis

-The Brazilian free-tailed bat is a medium-sized molossid famous for forming some of the largest aggregations of mammals on Earth, though Utah populations are much...
+The Brazilian free-tailed bat is a medium-sized molossid famous for forming some of the largest aggregations of mammals on Earth.
+In Utah, populations roost in caves, abandoned mines, bridges, and buildings, and migrate seasonally to and from Mexico...

 Idionycteris phyllotis